 Last 24-Hour Revision Card for Financial Markets

 The night-before-exam skim list.
-Each item is a one-glance check; the handwritten notes are organised so a student can flip to the right page in seconds.
+Each item is a one-glance check, mapped to a page so a student can flip there in seconds.

 - Functions of Financial Market (4): mobilisation, price discovery, liquidity, lower transaction cost.